smart-on-fhir/smart-scheduling-links/specification.md

 A _Slot Publisher_ hosts four kinds of files to support this API:

 * **Bulk Publication Manifest**.
 The manifest is a JSON file serving as the entry point for slot discovery.
 It provides links that clients can follow to retrieve all the other files.
-The manifest is always hosted at a URL that ends with `$bulk-publish` (a convention used when publishing large or small data sets using FHIR).
+The manifest is always hosted at a URL that ends with `$bulk-publish` (a convention used when publishing static data sets using FHIR).
   * [Details on JSON structure](#manifest-file)
   * Example [file](https://raw.githubusercontent.com/smart-on-fhir/smart-scheduling-links/master/examples/$bulk-publish).
 * **Location Files**.
 Each line contains a minified JSON object with details about a physical location.